 "May these gates never be closed" Canada-US travel is normally a very smooth process but if you're thinking about traveling to Canada with a DUI on your record or if you anticipate other complications, it's time to do some research.

 Canada and the United States share the longest undefended international border in the world.
 At one of the busiest crossing points, Peace Arch Park in British Columbia, an inscription reads "May These Gates Never Be Closed" and, for the most part, that hope has rang true.
 Each year, millions of people and millions of dollars of goods cross the border , the vast majority doing so in a timely and pleasant fashion.
 But tightened security and long lines can lead to frayed nerves.
-So no matter if you're crossing into Canada or the US, here are some tips to make it go smoothly.
+And who wants to take time away from their trip to be tied up in traffic and regulations?
+If you're wondering about the rules that apply when traveling to Canada with a DUI, entering Canada with a gun or other weapon, or trying to get a handle on Canada-US border crossing times, here are some tips to make your trip go smoothly.

 Get Your Paperwork in Order.

 There's more to border crossings than just passports!
 In addition to having your passport open and ready for inspection...

 -Be prepared to show visas and NEXUS/Global Entry cards, if applicable.

 -If you are travelling with children who are not your own, bring along a written permission note from their parents.

 -If you’re travelling with furry friends, you must present their vaccination records.
 If your pet appears unwell (for example, they are wearing a cast or they just got over a stomach bug), border agents can request a veterinarian’s certificate stating your animal is in good health.

 -Even your car needs paperwork!
 Be prepared to show your car's registration papers.